 In April 2014, a single local NIHR Clinical Research Network (CRN) was created to mirror the geography of our AHSN.
 NIHR CRN North Thames is hosted within the partnership by our member organisation Barts Health NHS Trust.
 We have already introduced harmonisation of research permissions in north central and north east London, which has reduced the time of approvals in NHS hospitals to less than 10 days.

-The clinical lead for NIHR CRN North Thames is Professor Lyn Chitty.
+The NIHR CRN North Thames is led by Professor Margaret Johnson and Professor David Wheeler.

-Barts Health NHS Trust founded a formal collaboration with Quintiles, the world’s largest contract research organisation (CRO), which established Barts Health NHS Trust as the first Quintiles Prime Site in the UK.
+Barts Health NHS Trust founded a formal collaboration with IQVIA, the world’s largest contract research organisation (CRO), which established Barts Health NHS Trust as the first IQVIA Prime Site in the UK.

 This prime site has been extended across UCLPartners and beyond to enable all of our member organisations to participate and receive priority access to global commercial studies.